polarsource/polar/docs/docs/maintainers/issue-funding/index.md

 ## Pricing

 Polar has no fixed, monthly, fees.
-We take a 5% commission once transfers are made for successfully funded & completed issues.
-Payment processing fees apply in addition (Stripe).
+We only earn when you do by taking a 5% revenue share of successful payments.

+Stripe transaction- and payout fees apply in addition. _We're covering this up until March 31st, 2024._

 ## Get up and running in minutes